RexMortem/Python-Chess-NEA/README.md

 This Chess Project utilises Pygame (and timeit) to display a main menu & forms system, provide an interactable (and flexible) chess game, and the ability to choose from a selection of AI.

+With this program, you can play against AI or play against yourself.

 # How to run

 1) Clone the repository (the URL to the repository may change):